sombriks/sample-testcontainers/sample-kanban-node/README.md

 - Unlike _modern_ frontend development, we don't have a build step for code that runs on client-side.
-We're avoiding, however, download pure frontend artifacts and serve them as assets, because we might lose track or our dependencies, managed by npm.
+We're avoiding, however, download pure frontend artifacts and serve them as assets, because we might lose track of our dependencies, managed by npm.
 In spring version, there was [webjars][webjars], so we did a similar approach using [koa-static][koa-static] and [koa-mount][koa-mount].
 - [Koa][koa]'s simplicity always amazes me.
 This is what express was supposed to be.
 Modular.
 Extensible.
 Easy to test.
 - Thanks to [xo][xo] we have a simple way to have some code quality _standards_.
-  Direct eslint configuration is quite unbearable and [other linter][standard] alternatives seems too strict
+  Direct eslint configuration is quite unbearable and [other linter][standard] alternatives seems too strict.
-- Node with pure javascript is a breeze to fast prototype and experiment things and throw away.
-To make code more reliable, testable, however, a few steps are needed otherwise it becomes too rigid and doesn't provide proper ways to swap components with mocks or test-aware versions.
+- TestContainer setup is quite similar to what we saw on jvm version; it has, however, a distinct idiom to provide the init.sql script needed to create a known state in the database.
 -

 [testcontainers]: https://testcontainers.com